emilioziniades/emilio-co-za/content/blog/cryptopunks/index.md

 The remainder of this paper tackles the research question: what is the distribution of CryptoPunks?
 Are they equally distributed among many addresses, or do a few addresses own most of the Punks?
 And how does the distribution of Punks change over time?
 Does it disperse over time, or does it concentrate?
 Also, not all Punks are equally valuable.
 Some Punks are sold for [millions of dollars](https://www.larvalabs.com/cryptopunks/details/5822), whilst other Punks sell for less.
 So I then consider how the ETH value of Punks is distributed across all Punk owners.

 I make use of two economic concepts to conduct this analysis: Lorenz curves and Gini coefficients.
-For more information, see the <Link to="../cryptopunks-technical">technical explainer</Link>.
+For more information, see the [technical explainer](@/blog/cryptopunks-technical/index.md).

 Lorenz curves represent inequality graphically.
 They graph the cumulative percent of people versus the cumulative percent of resources.
 If resources were distributed equally, the Lorenz Curve would represent a diagonal line going through the origin and (1, 1).
 The further away the curve is from that diagonal line, the more unequal the market.